GeekAlexis/FastMOT/README.md

 - For more flexibility, modify `cfg/mot.json`
   - Use `v4l2-ctl -d /dev/video0 --list-formats-ext` to view available settings for your camera, and set `camera_size` and `camera_fps` accordingly
   - To change detector, modify `detector_type`.
 This can be either `YOLO` or `SSD`
-  - To change target classes, please refer to the labels in https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py, and set `class_ids` under the correct detector.
+  - To change target classes, please refer to the labels [here](https://github.com/GeekAlexis/FastMOT/blob/master/fastmot/models/label.py), and set `class_ids` under the correct detector.
 Default class is `1`, which corresponds to person
   - For SSD, a more lightweight backbone can be used by setting `model` to `SSDMobileNetV1` or `SSDMobileNetV2`
   - Note that with SSD, the detector splits a frame into tiles and processes them in batches for the best accuracy.
 Change `tiling_grid` to `[2, 2]` if a smaller batch size is preferred
   - If more accuracy is desired and processing power is not an issue, reduce `detector_frame_skip`.
 You may also want to reduce `n_init` and make sure it is set not more than `detector_frame_skip` but not less than `1`